-80 American artists are writing messages in the skies above ICE detention centers
+80 artists wrote messages in the skies above ICE detention centers

-Credit: 4th Wall App / Nancy Baker Cahill
+Credit: 4th Wall App / Nancy Baker Cahill / Message "NO MORE CAMPS" by Karen Ishizuka

-80 American artists are writing messages in the skies above ICE detention centers
+80 artists wrote messages in the skies above ICE detention centers

-This Independence Day Weekend, 80 artists are asking Americans to look up at the skies.
-Over July 3 and 4, messages related to immigration will be written at 10,000 feet by World War II military planes, sky-typed over 80 sites related to the country's network of US Immigration and Customs Enforcement (ICE) detention facilities, immigration courts, and the southern border.
-The idea is to bring attention to these facilities, which may not be familiar to many Americans.
+Over Independence Day Weekend, 80 artists asked Americans to look up at the skies.
+Throughout July 3 and 4, messages related to immigration were written at 10,000 feet by World War II military planes, sky-typed over 80 sites related to the country's network of US Immigration and Customs Enforcement (ICE) detention facilities, immigration courts, and the southern border.
+The idea was to bring attention to these facilities, which may not be familiar to many Americans.

 The project "In Plain Sight" is led by Los Angeles-based multidisciplinary artists Rafa Esparza and Cassils.